iotJumpway/Intel-Examples/Intel-Galileo/_DOCS/2-Expanding-Disk-Space.md

-# Expanding The Available Disk Space On Intel Galileo Gen 1
+# Expanding The Available Disk Space On Intel® Galileo Gen 1

 ![TechBubble IoT JumpWay Docs](../../images/main/IoT-Jumpway.jpg)

 ## Introduction

-The following information will help you utilize the full amount of available space in your Intel Galileo Gen 1.
+The following information will help you utilize the full amount of available space in your Intel® Galileo Gen 1.

 ## Expanding The Disk Space